 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Audie Cornish.
 We begin this hour with a high-profile departure.
 Former U.N.
 Secretary-General Kofi Annan is quitting as special envoy to Syria.
-He complained that his six-point plan to end the bloodshed there has been ignored.
+He complained that his six-point plan to end the bloodshed there, has been ignored.

-KOFI ANNAN: The bloodshed continues, most of all because of Syrian government's intransigence and continuing refusal to implement the six-point plan and also because of the escalating military campaign of the opposition, all of which is compounded by the disunity of the international community.
+KOFI ANNAN: The bloodshed continues, most of all because of Syrian government's intransigence, and continuing refusal to implement the six-point plan; and also because of the escalating military campaign of the opposition - all of which is compounded by the disunity of the international community.

 KUHN: But U.N. observers say that both sides are now using heavy weapons.
 Islamic chanting accompanies a video recently posted on YouTube.
 It purports to show the Free Syrian Army using two captured tanks against government troops.
 A shell nearly misses one rebel tank.
 Two rebels hop out and run just before the tank is hit, killing another crewman.

-(SOUNDBITE OF CHANTING AND EXPLOSIONS)
+(SOUNDBITE OF VIDEO)

 KUHN: Fighting continues, too, in less well-known cities such as Dayr az Zawr, on the Euphrates River.
 Dayr az Zawr revolutionary council spokesman Ous al-Araby says government troops have failed to take the city, after a siege of more than 40 days.
 The few residents who haven't fled, he says, are surviving on food smuggled in via the river.